Best and worst case permutations for random online domination of the path: Worst Case Permutations

 \section{Worst Case Permutations}

-In this section we consider the orders in which vertices may be revealed that maximize the number of vertices included in the dominating set of the graph.
+In this section we consider the orders in which vertices may be revealed that maximize the number of vertices included in the dominating set of the graph of $P_n$.
 When $n$ is even, at most $n/2$ vertices may be included in the dominating set as no two vertices in the dominating set may be adjacent.
 Further, the permutation $135...246...$ achieves this number.
 As any dominating set created by our algorithm is an independent dominating set, and each such dominating set can be achieved (for example, by simply listing those dominating vertices first in the permutation), the number of distinct worst-case dominating sets is equal to the number of maximal independent dominating sets of the graph.

-Note that in the case of the path this is equal to the number of maximal independent sets in the graph.
+\begin{prop} Let $k$ be a positive integer.
+If $n = 2k-1$ is odd, there is only one maximal independent dominating set of $P_n$.
+Moreover, this unique set consists of all odd-numbered vertices.